raspberrypilearning/getting-started-guide-microbit/en/step_8.md

 title: Drum noises for V2 micro:bit
 ---

-You can get specific drum noises in the micro:bit v2 section of the <code style="background-color: #e63022">Music</code> menu.
+You can get specific drum noises in the micro:bit v2 section of the `Music`{:class='microbitmusic'} menu.

 <img src="images/drum-noise-location.png" alt="The micro:bit V2 section of the music menu, a play block is highlighted at the top of the section." width="350"/>